US seniors fulfill dreams, fight depression with virtual reality

 "We know that things like guided imagery and meditation can be very beneficial for cognition and things of that nature, and we also know that direct behavioral interventions can be very helpful for individuals as well," said Aldrich Chan, a neuropsychologist and research associate at the University of Miami.

-According to Chan, VR hits the sweet spot between the two courses of action, making its use for elder care "really interesting research."
+According to Chan, VR hits the sweet spot between the two courses of action, making its use for elderly care "really interesting research."

 Chan, who also consults for Equality Lab, is responsible for quantifying the potential effects of VR use in caring for seniors, particularly the effects of virtually granting final wishes.